 "He was," said the congressman, "one of the most promising young men I have ever known.
 Georgia is full of young man—young men who have no superiors—but young Wood would have been hard to top off.
 He was faithful, dutiful and obedient at home, and a youngster the sort that always makes a good man.
 I knew him in the mountains, where man is best known by man.
 There was no deception, no art, no meanness.
 He was always manly and open.
 Nothing he did but would bear the searchlight of investigation.
 I remember when he came to me asking for the appointment.
 I had known him from his infancy, for his father and I had been old schoolmates, and it at once struck me that he would make a fine officer.
 He had the looks, and I knew his make-up.
 I gave him his appointment, and it is the one thing of which I am more proud than all others since I have been in congress.
 By it I have shown the country what Georgia produces in the way of good students, sober young men and country loving, flag defending citizens.
 That is enough to make me feel that I had done a good day's work when I gave young Wood that appointment.
 When he went to the academy I knew what a big, green fellow he was, and undertook to give him advice.
 I knew that he would develop into a handsome man as soon as the edges were rubbed off.
 Well, after he graduated I asked him about the social features at the academy, and, very much to my astonishment, he informed me that he hadn't been 'out' a half-dozen times.
 He gave his time to his books, and nothing else, and the result was shown in his standing when he graduated.
 I have little hope of ever seeing him again.
 Knowing him like I did, I know how he went into that fight.
 There wasn't anyone in it who fought harder than he.
 I cna see him in the lead fighting for those men he led, showing them how to defend themselves and die as an American should.
 No, young Wood's record may have been short, but no man who gave a lifetime to the service ever served his country more loyally and more devotedly than Welborn Cicero Wood, of Pickens county, Georgia."

-USS Welborn C. Wood (DD 195) was named for Welborn; the ship was sponsored by Miss Virginia Mary Tate — perhaps a relative of Congressman Tate?
+USS Welborn C. Wood (DD 195) was named for Welborn; the ship was sponsored by Miss Virginia Mary Tate, daughter of Congressman Farish Carter Tate.